mollie/api-documentation/source/reference/v2/transfers-api/get-transfer.rst

      - The date and time the transfer was sent to the bank, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.

+   * - ``deductedAt``

+       .. type:: datetime
+          :required: false

+     - The date and time the transfer was processed by the bank, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+       This state could be consider as completed for bank transfers but a transfer could still be returned after being processed.

    * - ``completedAt``

        .. type:: datetime
           :required: false

-     - The date and time the transfer was completed by the bank, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+     - The date and time the internal transfer was completed, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
-       A transfer could still be returned after being completed.

    * - ``failedAt``